ePlus inc. (NASDAQ:PLUS) CEO Mark P. Marron Sells 6,250 Shares

-ePlus inc. (NASDAQ:PLUS) CEO Mark P. Marron sold 6,250 shares of ePlus stock in a transaction that occurred on Monday, April 5th.
-The stock was sold at an average price of $99.41, for a total transaction of $621,312.50.
-Following the completion of the sale, the chief executive officer now directly owns 47,059 shares of the company’s stock, valued at approximately $4,678,135.19.
-The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
+ePlus inc. (NASDAQ:PLUS) CEO Mark P. Marron sold 6,250 shares of the business’s stock in a transaction that occurred on Monday, April 5th.
+The shares were sold at an average price of $99.41, for a total transaction of $621,312.50.
+Following the sale, the chief executive officer now owns 47,059 shares of the company’s stock, valued at $4,678,135.19.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.

-ePlus (NASDAQ:PLUS) last posted its quarterly earnings data on Tuesday, February 2nd.
-The software maker reported $1.79 earnings per share for the quarter, beating the Zacks’ consensus estimate of $1.35 by $0.44.
-The firm had revenue of $427.60 million for the quarter, compared to analysts’ expectations of $391.38 million. ePlus had a return on equity of 14.11% and a net margin of 4.42%.
+ePlus (NASDAQ:PLUS) last posted its quarterly earnings results on Tuesday, February 2nd.
+The software maker reported $1.79 EPS for the quarter, topping the Zacks’ consensus estimate of $1.35 by $0.44.
+The company had revenue of $427.60 million for the quarter, compared to analysts’ expectations of $391.38 million. ePlus had a return on equity of 14.11% and a net margin of 4.42%.
+The firm’s revenue was down .3% compared to the same quarter last year.
 During the same period in the previous year, the firm earned $1.64 EPS.
-The business’s quarterly revenue was down .3% on a year-over-year basis.
-As a group, equities research analysts anticipate that ePlus inc. will post 4.92 EPS for the current fiscal year.
+Equities analysts anticipate that ePlus inc. will post 4.92 earnings per share for the current fiscal year.

-PLUS has been the subject of a number of research reports.
-Zacks Investment Research cut ePlus from a “buy” rating to a “sell” rating in a research report on Wednesday.
-Sidoti lowered shares of ePlus from a “buy” rating to a “neutral” rating in a research report on Wednesday, December 9th.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in the business.
+BlackRock Inc. boosted its stake in ePlus by 6.5% during the fourth quarter.
+BlackRock Inc. now owns 2,400,184 shares of the software maker’s stock valued at $211,095,000 after buying an additional 146,691 shares during the last quarter.
+Northern Trust Corp increased its position in ePlus by 1.3% in the fourth quarter.
+Northern Trust Corp now owns 341,589 shares of the software maker’s stock worth $30,044,000 after purchasing an additional 4,298 shares during the last quarter.
+WCM Investment Management LLC raised its stake in ePlus by 1.7% during the fourth quarter.
+WCM Investment Management LLC now owns 322,794 shares of the software maker’s stock valued at $28,390,000 after purchasing an additional 5,302 shares in the last quarter.
+Charles Schwab Investment Management Inc. grew its stake in shares of ePlus by 1.7% in the 4th quarter.
+Charles Schwab Investment Management Inc. now owns 139,971 shares of the software maker’s stock worth $12,311,000 after buying an additional 2,372 shares in the last quarter.
+Finally, AltraVue Capital LLC increased its holdings in shares of ePlus by 3.3% in the 4th quarter.
+AltraVue Capital LLC now owns 129,190 shares of the software maker’s stock worth $10,856,000 after buying an additional 4,120 shares during the last quarter.
+92.72% of the stock is owned by institutional investors and hedge funds.

 ePlus Company Profile